 For many Brits, a wedding abroad is a favourable option when it comes to their big day.
 With plenty of cheap short-haul flights, myriad romantic settings steeped in history and the budget friendly catering and venue options, European countries are often a popular choice among newlyweds-to-be.

-However, with the UK currently set to leave the EU on 31st October 2019 in a no-deal Brexit, securing your Spanish beach, French chateau or Italian villa wedding may prove to be a complicated affair.
+However, with an upcoming election, a no-deal Brexit still on the table and no one entirely sure when or how Brexit will come about, securing your Spanish beach, French chateau or Italian villa wedding may prove to be a complicated affair.

 While we can’t claim to be experts on the political intricacies of the whole Brexit debacle, we do know a thing or two about weddings.
 So, here’s what you need to know about getting married in Europe after Brexit.